MeetBhingradiya/Portfolio/docs/CDN_SYSTEM.md

 A private, unlimited-storage CDN backed by one or more private GitHub repositories.
 Files are never exposed with a public GitHub URL — everything is proxied through the Next.js API, authenticated with a PAT, and served with long-lived `Cache-Control` headers.

+The CDN now runs in **privacy compaction mode**:
+- After each upload/delete mutation, the repository branch is force-compacted to a **single commit**.
+- Historical file revisions are intentionally removed from normal branch history.
+- Admin version-history/restore-by-commit features are disabled.

 ---

 ## Architecture